 The following is a description of the major Components that make up the Department of Homeland Security.
-Components listed below are those for which Congress appropriates funds through the budgeting process, whereas the Components in the financial reporting section are those tracked in the Treasury Information Executive Repository system presented in Note 1.A in the Financial Section.
+Components listed below are those for which Congress appropriates funds through the budgeting process, whereas the Components in the financial reporting section are those tracked in the Treasury Information Executive Repository system presented in Note 1.A in the Financial Section of the DHS FY 2015 Agency Financial Report (AFR).
 Click on the Component name for more information on their website.